ToxPlayers/Unity-Singleton-MonoBehaviors/README.md

 # Unity-Singleton-MonoBehaviors
 Easy to use, Singleton MonoBehaviors for unity.
-Only the SingletonMono.cs in Singeltons folder is needed.
+Only the SingletonMono.cs in Singeltons folder is needed.<br />
-The rest are optional.
-SingletonExtensions.cs will automatically set all instances before the first scene loads.
+SingletonExtensions.cs will automatically set all instances before the first scene loads.<br />
-Works with inheritance.
+Works with inheritance.<br />
-Usage:
+Usage:<br />
 ```c#
 public class SomeClass : SingletonMono<SomeClass>
 {